Deyber2000/AirBnB_clone/README.md

 * **show**
   * *Usage*: `show <class> <id>` or `<class>.show(<id>)`

-Prints the string representation of a class instance based on a given id.
+Prints string representation of a class instance based on a given id.

 ```
 $ ./console.py